-This is Still a Project in the Making.
+This is a resurrected Project in.

-I bought this kit in good faith from Sanspariel and at the time Ian Young (owner of Sanspariel) was in dispute with Peter Kay so when I asked Mr Kay for assistance he refused, very mean spirited of him I thought then and do still.
+I bought the kit in good faith from Sanspariel and at the time Ian Young (owner of Sanspariel) was in dispute with Peter Kay so when I asked Mr Kay for assistance he refused, very mean spirited of him I thought then and do still.
 It has not been an easy build but it has been interesting (somewhat like the Chinese curse at times!) but all the parts fit exactly as they should.
 The kit is credited generally to Peter Kay but the real work of design was done, I recently discovered - (October 2010) by Peter Cross and a damn fine job he did too.
 Mr Kay was supposed apparently to produce instructions with illustrations and has signally failed so to do.

 Unfortunately, the instructions consist of pages of exhortations to "solder part x to part c", which is all very well but there is not one single drawing or sketch provided, which were supposed apparently to have been provided by Mr. Kay.
 This means one is expected slavishly to follow Mr. Kay's method; it makes the job rather tedious, which is a great pity.